taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka: **"*You're so lucky...*"**

-Min: **"I know!
-I mean, I don't want to take any of this for granted..."**
+Min: **"Yeah, I love this forest..."**

 Asoka: **"*Then why do you want to leave?*"**

-Min: **"I don't want to stay up there!
-But I have to go, at least once, to learn about them."**

-Asoka: **"*But why do you care about understanding them?
-As far as I can tell, they're all just self-important jerks.*"**

-Min goes quiet, thoughtfully staring at the stars, ruminating on her answer.

-Asoka: **"*Is it...because of Amadou?
-I noticed you have really similar back tattoos...*"**

-Min: **"Amadou, my gene father, has a bounty of 10,000 points on his head, and will never get anywhere near a Launch Station, much less get out into orbit."**

-Asoka: **"*Oh.
-Can I ask...what for?*"**

-Min: **"He killed an evil man, who happened to be a governor of the World Government."**
+Min: **"I have to, every Automata does."**

+Asoka: **"*But why up there?
+Aren't you...scared?*"**

+Min traces the contours of the tree trunk beneath her hands.

+Min: **"A bit...but not really.
+'An Automata seeks to be *informed* and *un-coerced* in their decisions'... if I get to know the Orbiters, I'll be more informed and less coerced when deciding how to interact with them."**

 ### Page 12

-Min traces the contours of the tree trunk beneath her hands.

-Min: **"We say that 'to be autonomous is to be able to make *informed* and *un-coerced* decisions' -- and I don't think I can be fully informed or un-coerced if I don't understand the Orbiters...if I don't know what it's like to be up *there*.
-That's why I want to apply to the ISE Corps!"**
+Min grins widely and reaches up with both arms to feel the east wind.

+Min: **"That's why I'm joining the ISE Corps!"**

 Asoka: **"*The ISE Corps?*"**

-Min stands in her excitement.
+Min laughs with delight as her mohawk flutters in the gentle wind.

 Min: **"The International Space Exploration Corps!
-It's a school, usually only for Orbiters...but a few years ago they announced a 'Space Asylum Program', a scholarship for Earthers interested in space exploration!
-I'll make it into that program, no matter what it takes!"**
+It's usually only for Orbiters...but a few years ago they started a 'Space Asylum Program', a scholarship for Earthers.
+And if you graduate top of your class, you get a free ride to Space University!"**

-Min grins widely and reaches up with both arms to feel the east wind.
-Min laughs with delight as her mohawk whips about in the wind.

-Asoka: **"*Understand the Orbiters...do you really think you can do that?*"**

-Min turns to Asoka with a look of ferocious, gleeful determination.

-Min: **"Only one way to find out, is there?"**

-Asoka stares at Min, open-mouthed.
+Asoka stares at Min, wide-eyed.

-Asoka: **"*But...what if the worst happens?
-What if you fail?*"**
+Asoka: **"*But...what if you fail?*"**

-Min kneels in front of Asoka and looks at them with intense earnestness.

-Min: **"Your elders must have failed many times before they made an eSyrup cloth as powerful as yours, but that wasn't the worst that could happen -- imagine if they hadn't even tried at all!
-You wouldn't be here, and I wouldn't be going on my First Quest."**

-Asoka: **"*But maybe then Pippa would still be alive...*"**

-Min: **"Maybe.
-But if they were, would they want you to spend the rest of your life feeling guilty about something that isn't your fault?"**
+Min turns to Asoka with a look of ferocious determination, grabbing their shoulder and looking almost angry.

+Min: **"I have to take the chance.
+If I never make mistakes, if I'm not willing to get messy..."**

+Min looks up towards the untwinkling, bright lights of Orbiter vessels in the night sky.

+Min: **"...then I'll never evolve!"**

 ## Diagram 7: Museum as a Lab